su2code/su2code.github.io/_su2gui/Initialization.md

 ## Patch Initialization

+**Description**: Patch initialization allows you to define different initial conditions for specific regions (or patches) within the computational domain.

+**Use Case**: This method is useful for simulations with complex geometries or varying conditions, enabling more precise control over the initial state of the simulation.

 SU2GUI currently supports three types of patch initialization: Plane, Sphere, and Box.
-In this method, a patch is created in the visualization window according to the inputs, and a solution file is generated for SU2.

 **Steps for Patch Initialization**